cloudogu/ces-build-lib/README.md

 mvn.deployToNexusRepository()
 ```

-Right now, the two supported repository types are `Nexus2` and `Nexus3`.
+Right now, the two supported repository types are `Nexus2` and `Nexus3`, where Nexus 3 is used when `type` parameter is
+not set.

 Note that if the pom.xml's version contains `-SNAPSHOT`, the artifacts are automatically deployed to the
 snapshot repository ([e.g. on oss.sonatype.org](https://oss.sonatype.org/content/repositories/snapshots/)).
 Otherwise,